|P2P Exchange||Key Features|

 “What about safety?
 Won’t I get scammed?”

-When you trade on a P2P exchange, the platform acts as an escrow to ensure safety for both parties.
+When you trade on a P2P exchange, the platform acts as an escrow to ensure the safety of both parties.

 So what happens when you buy bitcoin on a P2P exchange?